Pork Loin with Raspberry Sauce Recipe

 In a large saucepan, combine the sugar, cornstarch, ginger, nutmeg, cloves and remaining salt.
 Stir in the vinegar, reserved raspberry juice and reserved pulp until blended.
 Add remaining raspberries.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Remove from the heat; add lemon juice and butter.
 Stir until butter is melted.
 Let stand for 10 minutes before slicing.
 Serve with the raspberry sauce.

-Freeze option: Prepare raspberry sauce but do not add butter.
-Transfer to a freezer container.
+Freeze option: Prepare raspberry sauce; transfer to a freezer container.
 Place sliced pork in freezer containers.
 Cool and freeze.
 To use, partially thaw pork and sauce in refrigerator overnight.
 Heat sauce in a saucepan over medium heat until mixture comes to a boil.
-Remove from the heat; stir in butter.
+Remove from the heat.
 Microwave pork, covered, on high in a microwave-safe dish until heated through.
 Serve with sauce.
 Yield: 8 servings.

 One serving (3 ounces cooked pork with 2 tablespoons sauce) equals 237 calories, 7 g fat (3 g saturated fat), 69 mg cholesterol, 244 mg sodium, 16 g carbohydrate, trace fiber, 26 g protein.
 Diabetic Exchanges: 3 lean meat, 1 starch.